The Max Miller Appreciation Society's

 The Max Miller Appreciation Society was established in January 1999 in Brighton to celebrate its hero Max Miller, the Cheeky Chappie.
 Over the years it has recruited over 1,000 members world-wide.
 Past president Roy Hudd OBE helped greatly in furthering the aims and ambitions of the Society as did Sir Ken Dodd (past patron) who was a great supporter.
 The Society is now very fortunate to have as president John Fisher, author and TV producer, who wrote and produced, among many other programmes, the series Heroes of Comedy, one episode of which featured Max Miller.

 The Society was founded by Mick Toner and Christine Jones who are now both Honorary members.
-Other honorary members are Frank & Darren Sargent (family members), Josephine Blake, Brian Dazley, John Henty, John Ripley, Robert Ross, David & Vanessa Sewell, Adam Trimingham and Peter Webster.
+Other honorary members are Frank & Darren Sargent (family members), Josephine Blake, Brian Dazley, Debbie Hudd, John Henty, John Ripley, Robert Ross, David & Vanessa Sewell, Adam Trimingham and Peter Webster.

 Roy Hudd OBE, past president, helped greatly in furthering the aims and ambitions of the Society, as did Sir Ken Dodd OBE past patron who attended three of its events.